-The same applies for the thumb.
+The same applies to the thumb.

-Double check if all the fingers are with different lengths and the thumb reaches just below the big knuckles.
+Double-check if all the fingers are with different lengths and the thumb reaches just below the big knuckles.

 Mark the half of the distance between the fingertips and the middle knuckles.
 This is the place for the little knuckles.

 You won’t actually draw the little knuckles, but the marking will help you keep the right proportions when moving the hand in different positions.

 Step 7: Finish the outlines

 Now it’s time to finish the outlines of the hand.
 One of the things you should keep in mind is to stop the line every time you reach a knuckle (even the little knuckles that we marked only via a curved line).